 Muso - 6-Aug-14 @ 5:44 PM

-Hi, I run a performing arts school and I'm going to be running a summer workshop for a week in a couple of weeks time.
+I run a performing arts school and I'm going to be running a summer workshop for a week in a couple of weeks time.
 I have 2 assistants currently helping me with the workshop, all of which have enhanced crbs, however a 15year old ex student has asked if she can help and assist.
 Whilst I know she's very capable of helping, are there any laws about her age?
 And does she need a CRB?
-Many thanks,

 marshpop - 18-Jul-14 @ 7:20 PM